FatimaBilal110/CRUDitor/README.md

 # User CRUD API

 A basic API built with Node.js and Express to manage users.
-This application supports CRUD (Create, Read, Update, Delete) operations with user data stored in a local JSON file.
+MongoDB is used as the backend database.
+This application supports CRUD (Create, Read, Update, Delete) operations for user data.

 ---